m-freitag/cjpowR/README.md

 #### Cite as:

-Freitag, M. and J. Schuessler(2020): “cjpowR – A Priori Power Analyses for Conjoint Experiments,” R-Package.
+Freitag, M. and J. Schuessler(2020): “cjpowR – A Priori Power Analyses for Conjoint Experiments,” R Package.

 ## Installation